-To apply for a Center Line Library card, you must live in the city of Center Line or own property in the city.
-If you are employed in the city or attend school in the city, you are eligible for a courtesy library card.
+To apply for a Center Line Public Library library card, you must live in the City of Center Line or own property in the City.
+If you are employed in the City or attend school in the City, you are eligible for a courtesy library card.
 You must present a valid State-issued photo ID for a library card.
-Courtesy cards require additional ID in the form of a paystub or school issued ID.
-If you have an existing library crd from any city in Macomb County, Troy or Harper Woods, your card will work at the Center Line Library.
+Courtesy cards require additional ID in the form of a paystub or school ID.
+If you have an existing library card from any library in Macomb County, Troy or Harper Woods, your card will work at the Center Line Public Library.

-No. We currently issue guest passes to people outside of our service area with proper ID, one per day for 30 minutes.
-There will be a $1 charge for guest passes.
+No. We issue guest passes to people outside of our service area with proper ID.

 Yes.
-You can email items to Print Library.
+You can email your documents to firstname.lastname@example.org.

 Your card may be expired, you may have a fine, or you may not have the correct PIN.
-The clerks at the circulation desk can help you figure it out with your proper ID.
+The desk clerks at the Circulation Desk can help you figure it out.

 Tax forms are available in the Library lobby from usually the end of January through April.
 Forms are also available online for federal taxes or state taxes.

-Yes, your Center Line Library card will work at all libraries in Macomb County and also at the Troy Public Library and the Harper Woods Public Library because we all belong to the library cooperative called the Suburban Library Cooperative.
+Yes, your Center Line Public Library card will work at all libraries in Macomb County and also at the Troy Public Library and the Harper Woods Public Library because we all belong to the Suburban Library Cooperative.

 No. Every library has different requirements for issuing library cards because libraries are funded mostly by local taxes.
-However, you are able to borrow items from most libraries in the state through MeLCat which is a federally funded program through the State of Michigan.
-Visit the Michigan eLibrary website to have items sent directly to your home library or ask a librarian to help you.
-Or you can get a MILibraryCard sticker for your library card that will allow you to visit other participating libraries in the state and borrow print materials.
-To find out more visit the MILibraryCard website.
+However, you are able to borrow items from most libraries in the state through MeLCat which is a federally-funded program through the State of Michigan.
+Visit the Michigan eLibrary website to have items sent directly to your home library or ask a Library employee to help you, or you can get a MILibraryCard sticker for your library card that will allow you to visit other participating libraries in Michigan and borrow print materials.
+To find out more, visit the MILibraryCard website.

 Yes.
 The Library Director will consider anything you suggest, however it is not a guarantee that it will be purchased.
 It must fit into the budget and meet criteria normally considered for any purchase.
 Contact the Library Director.